nyanp/ttimer/README.md

 ```

-If the name is not passed in the with-statement, it will be given automatically.
+If the name is not passed in the with-statement,
+the name will be automatically assigned from the file and function names.

 ```python
 >>> from ttimer import get_timer